Model-Predictive Control of Energy Systems

 Lecture and Exercise

 The course is given as L2/E2 during the summer term.
-The lecture takes place on Friday 10:15 to 11:45pm in the Besprechungsraum of the IRT, Campus-Boulevard 30, room 054, 1st floor whereas the exercise is on Friday from 12noon to 1:30pm in the PC-Pool of the IRT room 032 on the ground floor.
+The lecture takes place on Monday 1:30 to 3:00pm in the Seminarroom of the IRT, Campus-Boulevard 30, room 054, 1st floor whereas the exercise is on Monday from 3:30 to 5:00pm in the PC-Pool of the IRT room 032 on the ground floor.

-Course materials for the lectures and the exercises can be downloaded from the L2P platform.
+Course materials for the lectures and the exercises can be downloaded from the RWTHmoodle platform.

 - Automatic Control